nebogeo/sonic-kayaks/README.md

 Copyright (C) 2012 Wolfgang Hauptfleisch, Dave Griffiths<br>
 Later additions made by Tom Keene & Jairo Sanchez<br>
 Sonic Kayak additions made by Amber Griffiths, Dave Griffiths,<br>
-James P. Duffy Federico Visi and Jo Garrett.
+James P. Duffy, Federico Visi and Jo Garrett.

 This program is free software: you can redistribute it and/or modify<br>
 it under the terms of the GNU General Public License as published by<br>